RagnarB83/ash-documentation/docs/Metalloprotein-I.rst

 ###########################################################################

-Once we have performed an acceptable classical simulation (with the Fe-S bonds of the metal site constrained) and demonstrated that the system is stable we can move on to QM/MM calculations that allows a more realistic description of the metal site and allows us to remove artificial constraints associated with the Fe-S bonds.
+Once we have performed an acceptable classical simulation (with the Fe-S bonds of the metal site constrained) and demonstrated that the system is stable we can move on to QM/MM calculations that allow a more realistic description of the metal site and allows us to remove artificial constraints associated with the Fe-S bonds (we constrained them because we did not have bonded MM parameters available).
-Typically most QM/MM calculations involve geometry optimizations of a system-subset (an active region of about 1000 atoms or so) in order to explore the local potential energy surface: see step 4 below.
+Typical QM/MM calculations involved geometry optimizations of a system-subset : see step 4 below.

 But here, due to the small cofactor involved and the availability of a decent cheap semi-empirical method (GFN-XTB) that can handle transition metals we can perform
-GFN-xTB/CHARMM36 QM/MM MD simulations for a few picoseconds at least and explore the dynamic nature of the metal site properly (this depends of course how well the semi-empirical method handles the system).
+GFN-xTB/CHARMM36 QM/MM MD simulations for a few picoseconds and explore the dynamic nature of the metal site properly (the accuracy of such a simulations depends of course how well the semi-empirical method handles the system).

 .. note:: This feature is in an experimental stage as OpenMM will run with periodic boundary conditions active while the QM-theory (here xTB) does not know about